 If you find that your eyes water or sting when you apply makeup, you’re not the only one.
 But the search for an eyeliner that’s long lasting and kind to your eyes ends here.
-With a cooling base of aloe vera gel and conditioning jojoba oil, Lush eyeliners such as Independent are not only gentle on delicate skin, but have staying power, ensuring your flicks stay on fleek all day.
+With a cooling base of aloe vera gel and conditioning jojoba oil, Lush eyeliners such as Auger are not only gentle on delicate skin, but have staying power, ensuring your flicks stay on fleek all day.

 We all love a bit of glitter…

 There’s nothing better than a touch of sparkle, but sometimes the lustre we love can be irritating on our eyes.
 Plastic glitters aren’t only potentially irritating on the skin, they are harmful to the environment.
 Mica, a naturally occuring sparkly silica compound, is often used as a plastic free alternative but, due to unethical sourcing, has been phased out of Lush products for good.
 Instead, synthetic mica, a milder alternative, is used in all products that sparkle.
 This means your eyelids can glimmer all day.